-Why do I snore — and should I be worried?
+Why do I snore, and should I be worried?

 What actually causes snoring?

 Snoring occurs when the flow of air through the mouth and nose is partially obstructed during sleep.
 As you relax into deeper sleep, the muscles of the throat, tongue and soft palate relax too.
-If the airway narrows sufficiently, the surrounding tissues begin to vibrate as air passes through — and it is that vibration which produces the characteristic sound of snoring.
+If the airway narrows sufficiently, the surrounding tissues begin to vibrate as air passes through, and it is that vibration which produces the characteristic sound of snoring.

+Snoring is not caused by a single factor, but by a combination of anatomical and behavioural influences that reduce the airway during sleep.
 The degree of narrowing, and therefore the loudness and frequency of snoring, depends on a combination of anatomical and lifestyle factors.
 Some of the most common include:

-Nasal obstruction — a deviated septum, enlarged turbinates, nasal polyps or chronic congestion can force you to breathe through your mouth, increasing the likelihood of throat vibration during sleep.
+Nasal obstruction: a deviated septum, enlarged turbinates, nasal polyps or chronic congestion can force you to breathe through your mouth, increasing the likelihood of throat vibration during sleep.

-Soft palate anatomy — a long or floppy soft palate, enlarged tonsils or adenoids, or a small jaw can reduce the available airway space at the back of the throat.
+Soft palate anatomy: a long or floppy soft palate, enlarged tonsils or adenoids, or a small jaw can reduce the available airway space at the back of the throat.

-Muscle tone — alcohol, sedatives and deep sleep stages all cause the throat muscles to relax more than usual, narrowing the airway further.
+Muscle tone: alcohol, sedatives and deep sleep stages all cause the throat muscles to relax more than usual, narrowing the airway further.

-Body weight — excess weight, particularly around the neck, increases pressure on the airway and is one of the most modifiable risk factors for snoring.
+Body weight: excess weight, particularly around the neck, increases pressure on the airway and is one of the most modifiable risk factors for snoring.

-Sleeping position — lying on your back allows the tongue and soft tissues to fall backwards, partially blocking the airway.
+Sleeping position: lying on your back allows the tongue and soft tissues to fall backwards, partially blocking the airway.
 Many snorers are significantly worse in this position.

-Age — as we get older, the tissues of the throat naturally lose some of their tone, making snoring more common with age.
+Age: as we get older, the tissues of the throat naturally lose some of their tone, making snoring more common with age.

 Is snoring always harmless?

-OSA is more common than many people realise, and it is frequently underdiagnosed because the most dramatic symptoms — the pauses in breathing — occur when the patient is asleep and unaware.
+OSA is more common than many people realise, and it is frequently underdiagnosed because the most dramatic symptoms (the pauses in breathing) occur when the patient is asleep and unaware.
 The consequences of untreated OSA extend well beyond disrupted sleep.
 It is associated with elevated blood pressure, increased cardiovascular risk, impaired glucose regulation, poor concentration, low mood and excessive daytime sleepiness.
 In drivers and those operating machinery, it carries real safety implications.

 The transition from benign snoring to sleep apnoea is not always clear-cut, which is why any persistent or loud snoring deserves proper assessment rather than simple reassurance.